rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 The `ntp` (Network Time Protocol) package should be installed.
 This prevents errors with certificate validation that can occur when the time is not synchronized between the client and server.

-Some distributions of Linux derived from RHEL, including Oracle Linux, may have default firewall rules that block communication with Helm.
-This [how-to guide]({{<baseurl>}}/rancher/v2.x/en/installation/options/firewall) shows how to check the default firewall rules and how to open the ports with `firewalld` if necessary.
+Some distributions of Linux may have default firewall rules that block communication with Helm.
+This [how-to guide]({{<baseurl>}}/rancher/v2.x/en/installation/options/firewall) shows how to check the default firewall rules for Oracle Linux and how to open the ports with `firewalld` if necessary.

 If you plan to run Rancher on ARM64, see [Running on ARM64 (Experimental).]({{<baseurl>}}/rancher/v2.x/en/installation/options/arm64-platform/)